-Effectively Governing, Planing and Managing Contracts
+Effectively Govern, Plan and Manage Contracts

-- (11) QUT will plan in advance (where possible) and manage risk through effective oversight, accountability and appropriate internal controls.
+- (11) QUT will plan in advance and manage risk through effective oversight, accountability and appropriate internal controls.
 Its approach to governance facilitates consultation and value for money outcomes. - (12) QUT will take the size, complexity, risk, criticality and value of what is being procured into account when buying goods and services in order to manage the procurement and contract management process in an effective manner. - (13) QUT sets clear performance measures and effectively monitors and manages contracts to ensure high quality delivery, commercial benefits and consider opportunities for improvement.

-Innovating and Engaging with Stakeholders
+Innovate and Engage with Stakeholders